davidgasquez/handbook/Data/Data Engineering.md

 # Data Engineering

-- Care about:
+- Gather as much domain knowledge as possible.
+Technical knowledge is not enough.
+Then prioritize:
 	- **Fidelity:** how reliably can data be transferred and stored without corruption or loss?
 	- **Capacity:** how much data can be moved and how quickly?
 	- **Reliability:** how well can systems recover from outages and incidents?
 	- **Speed of execution:** how quickly can you get a new data source up and running?
-- Gather as much domain knowledge as possible.
-Technical knowledge is not enough.
 - If it can be solved with SQL, stick to SQL.

 ## Data Pipelines